splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrument-lambda-functions.rst

    - ``SPLUNK_ACCESS_TOKEN``: Your Splunk ingest access token
    - ``SPLUNK_REALM``: Your Splunk ingest realm, for example ``us0``

-4. The template also contains 3 customisation points in ConfigureSplunkTelemetry() “Use Add[instrumentation-name]Instrumentation to instrument missing services.
-Use Nuget to find different instrumentation libraries.” - Add a custom instrumentation library to support other 3rd party libraries.
-This libraries can be searched in Nuget, usually they follow convention “OpenTelemetry.Instrumentation.TheLibraryName”.
+4. The template also contains the following customization points in ``ConfigureSplunkTelemetry()``:

+   - Add a custom instrumentation library to support other third-party libraries.
+You can search for libraries using NuGet and strings starting with ``OpenTelemetry.Instrumentation.``.
-“Use AddSource to add your custom DiagnosticSource source names” - Some libraries already have System.Diagnostics.DiagnosticSource built in.
-Use .AddSource() to include a custom DiagnosticSource name.
+   - Some libraries already have ``System.Diagnostics.DiagnosticSource`` built in.
+Use the ``.AddSource()`` method to include a custom ``DiagnosticSource`` name.
-“Different resource detectors can be found at                https://github.com/open-telemetry/opentelemetry-dotnet-contrib/tree/main/src/OpenTelemetry.ResourceDetectors.AWS#usage” - the AWS package contains multiple ResourceDetectors that help to describe your environment.
-Select a detector that is the most usable for you.
+   - The AWS package contains multiple ``ResourceDetectors`` that help describe your environment.
+Select a detector for your use case.

+5. Add your code to the ``FunctionHandler`` function as the default AWS template expects.

 .. _serverless-framework-support-aws: